Alfred Binet: Father of Modern Intelligence Testing

 Although Binet explicitly cautioned against using intelligence tests to make definitive judgments about a person’s abilities, his work was later adapted in ways he likely would not have approved.
 In the United States, psychologist Lewis Terman revised Binet's test, resulting in the Stanford-Binet Intelligence Scale, which introduced the intelligence quotient (IQ) score.

 The Stanford-Binet test shifted the focus from educational support to categorization, moving away from Binet’s original goal of helping students improve through targeted interventions.
-This marked a significant departure from Binet’s humanistic approach to intelligence testing.
+This marked a major departure from Binet’s humanistic approach, and it influenced how IQ tests were deployed worldwide.
+Some groups invoked IQ classifications to support theories of eugenics, using the Binet-Simon test (and its offshoots) to label individuals as “feeble-minded.”
+Binet had repeatedly stressed that intelligence was not a single, unchanging trait, making the eugenics movement’s application of the test especially contrary to his intentions.

 6) Ethical Focus on Education

 Binet’s commitment to education remained a guiding principle throughout his work.
 He believed intelligence tests should be used as a tool to support children who required specialized educational programs.
-Binet emphasized that such tests should not be used to place limitations on a child's potential.
+He emphasized that such tests should not be used to place limitations on a child's future.

 Additional Resources